ON1UP/Elevate_Labs_Task_6/README.md

-# Elevate_Labs_Task_6 : Create a Strong Password and Evaluate Its Strength
+# Task 6 : Create a Strong Password and Evaluate Its Strength

 ## ✅ Objective
 Understand what makes a password strong and test it against password strength tools.